 Kinetic by Windstream is committed to providing our customers with the most advanced products and services.
 Gig Internet is already available in several markets within our footprint, and our technicians are working diligently to add fiber-optics to more areas every day.
 We do this because our Kinetic Internet customers demand faster speeds and a more reliable network.

-Visit our Kinetic Gig page to find out more about what we can do for you and if your area is eligible for gigabit speeds.
+View more fiber benefts or check out our Kinetic fiber page to find out more about what we can do for you and if your area is eligible for gigabit speeds.